dhis2/dhis2-docs/src/developer/web-api/analytics.md

 ### Creating hooks { #webapi_create_analytics_table_hook }

+You can create hooks with the Maintenance app or with the API.

 To create a hook which should run after the resource tables have been populated you can do a *POST* request like this using *JSON* as content type:

 ```